 We require all Scouts and adult leaders to have on file a current completed hard copy (no electronic copies) BSA medical form.
 Please keep the original and provide a copy to the troop.
 Medical forms are kept by the Medical Records Chair (See the Key Contacts Section of this guide) of the Troop Committee and are kept confidential.
-The Annual Health and Medical Record Form is available here: www.scouting.org/filestore/HealthSafety/pdf/whole.pdf.
+The Annual Health and Medical Record Form is available here: Health & Safety Forms | Boy Scouts of America (scouting.org).